Titusfall/travelling-salesman-genetic-algorithm/README.md

 ## The Travelling Salesman

-In 2024, during my year of intensive study, I completed Coursera's excellent series of [Python courses](https://www.coursera.org/specializations/python#courses).
+In 2024, during my year of intensive study to broaden my tech skills, I completed Coursera's excellent series of [Python courses](https://www.coursera.org/specializations/python#courses) (in one week!)
 For further Python practice, I followed that with a series of projects, and this was my favourite one.
 It is a genetic algorithm that tackles the classic Travelling Salesman problem.

 ![Route](images/1.png)